piyushdubey-pd/ADS_Lab/Lab1/readme.md

-Coded number of islands technique (DFS/ Union-find)
+Coded number of islands program using : technique DFS Union-find